WTMJ-TV

 WTMJ-TV (channel 4) is a television station in Milwaukee, Wisconsin, United States, affiliated with NBC.
-It is owned by the E. W. Scripps Company alongside Kenosha-licensed Ion Television station WPXE-TV (channel 55).
-WTMJ-TV's studios are located on Capitol Drive (WIS 190) in Milwaukee (an Art Deco facility that is known as "Radio City", in tribute to the New York complex of the same name), and its transmitter is located approximately 4 mi north of downtown Milwaukee.
+It is owned by the E. W. Scripps Company alongside Ion Television station WPXE-TV (channel 55).
+WTMJ-TV's studios and transmitter are located on Capitol Drive (WIS 190), approximately 4 mi north of downtown Milwaukee (an Art Deco facility that is known as "Radio City", in tribute to the New York complex of the same name).

 From its inception until October 31, 2018, WTMJ-TV was a sister station to WTMJ radio (620 AM) and WKTI (94.5 FM).
 The radio stations are now owned by Good Karma Brands and departed Radio City for a studio within the Third Street Market Hall in early 2022, but continue to share some operations (including a long-term weather forecasting agreement and engineering staff) with Scripps and WTMJ-TV.
 In January 2021, WTMJ-TV became a sister station to WPXE-TV, after Ion and its stations were purchased by Scripps; it had previously been operated by WTMJ-TV under a joint sales agreement (JSA) from 2000 to 2005.